FredKSchott/snowpack/www/_template/guides/svelte.md

   };
 ```

-`@snowpack/plugin-svelte` also has built in HMR (hot module replacement) and Fast Refresh, features you'll explore later on in this guide.
+`@snowpack/plugin-svelte` also has built-in HMR (hot module replacement) and Fast Refresh, features you'll explore later on in this guide.

 ## Create your first Svelte component